-- I will inform all persons with whom I have a significant relationship or close affiliation of my sex offending history.
-My Parole Officer will determine who shall be informed. - D. The Board shall consider the special conditions proposed by the Department of Corrections in the offender's parole plan - E. The Board shall take into consideration when formulating conditions the emotional needs of the victim and the victim's family.
-In addition to those contained in section II: A, the Board may impose any special condition necessary to protect the victim or the victim's family or to meet any of the victim's or victims family's emotional needs.
+- D. The Board shall consider the special conditions proposed by the Department of Corrections in the offender's parole summary. - E. The Board shall take into consideration when formulating conditions, the emotional needs of the victim and the victim's family.
+In addition to those contained in section II.
+A, the Board may impose any special condition necessary to protect the victim or the victim's family or to meet any of the victim's or victim's family's emotional needs.

-III.Restitution
+III.
+Restitution

-- A. Restitution shall be included as a condition of parole if the original sentence order requires restitution and specifies a dollar amount. - B. An order of restitution by the Board shall be included as part of the parole agreement signed by the inmate. - C. An offender may not be charged with a violation of parole for non-payment of restitution.

-IV.
-Parole to Detainer in Other Jurisdiction

-- A. In the event the Board grants parole to the detainer of another jurisdiction as provided for in Chapter 10, Procedure III C (3) and if the offender knowingly, voluntarily, and in writing with the consent of counsel understands the Board may condition the parole to that detainer on the immediate return to Vermont custody following the release from incarceration in the other jurisdiction unless the offender has completed the predetermined maximum term out his/her Vermont sentence.
-The Board and staff shall follow the procedures set forth Chapter 12 Procedure 1; D. - B. In the event the Board grants parole to a Federal Immigration and Customs Enforcement (ICE) deportation detainer the Board shall consider eligibility consistent with Chapter 10, and follow procedures set forth in Chapter 11.
+- A. Restitution shall be included as a condition of parole if the original sentence order requires restitution and specifies a dollar amount. - B. An order of restitution by the Board shall be included as part of the parole agreement signed by the inmate. - C. An offender may not be charged with a violation of parole for non-payment of restitution. - IV.
+Parole to Detainer in Another Jurisdiction - A. In the event the Board grants parole to the detainer of another jurisdiction as provided for in Chapter 10, Procedure III C (3) and if the offender knowingly, voluntarily, and in writing with the consent of counsel understands the Board may condition the parole to that detainer on the immediate return to Vermont and report to designated Probation & Parole office following the release from incarceration in the other jurisdiction unless the offender has completed the predetermined maximum term out his/her Vermont sentence.
+The Board and staff shall follow the procedures set forth Chapter 12 Procedure 1.
+D. - B. In the event the Board grants parole to a Federal Immigration and Customs Enforcement (ICE) deportation detainer the Board shall consider eligibility consistent with Chapter 10, and follow procedures set forth in Chapter 11.
 The Board may grant parole only where it has received from ICE assurance that an order of deportation will be executed, and if granted parole to the ICE detainer the offender will not be released from the custody of ICE, unless such release is a result of deportation.
-The Board and staff shall follow the procedures set forth in Chapter 12 Procedure I; E.
+The Board and staff shall follow the procedures set forth in Chapter 12 Procedure I. E.